 WORKZONES are about the organization of drawing data editing and printing.

 The objective of technical drawing is to provide illustrations of a project for manufacture or building so that a client can understand what is intended and the producers can work out how to build it.
 Complex projects are customarily broken up into WORKZONES.
 In simple terms this might mean an electrical plan of a building or details of the manufacture of a bracket.
-MYCADZONES provides a way to manage multiple WORKZONES in a single drawing model.
+MYCADZONES is an extension of MYCADLAYERS that provides a way to manage multiple WORKZONES in a single drawing model.

 Produce more intelligent and more accurate drawings.